codingMustache/codingMustache/README.md

 ## Joke of the Day

-A dad washes his car with his son.
-But after a while, the son says, "why can't you just use a sponge?"
+How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+What does the acronym CDN stand for in terms of networking?
- 1. 512MB
+ 1. Content Distribution Network
- 2. 1GB
+ 2. Computational Data Network
- 3. 5GB
+ 3. Content Delivery Network
- 4. Unlimited
+ 4. Compressed Data Network

 <details>
   <summary>Answer</summary>
-  1GB
+  Content Delivery Network
 </details>